-Liquor may only be consumed in licensed areas in accordance with Alberta Liquor Control Board (ALCB) licensing requirements.
-ALCB regulations prohibit the consumption of alcohol in unlicensed areas.
+Liquor may only be consumed in licensed areas in accordance with Alberta Gaming, Liquor and Cannabis (AGLC) licensing requirements.
+AGLC regulations prohibit the consumption of alcohol in unlicensed areas.
+Alcohol may only be consumed during AUArts approved campus events.

 Animals on Campus